Chief Commercial Officer

-Tim Smith serves as Lineage’s EVP of Business Development and is responsible for delivering top-line revenue commitment and defining the Company’s commercial strategy.
+Tim Smith serves as Lineage’s Chief Commercial Officer and is responsible for delivering top-line revenue commitment and defining the Company’s commercial strategy.
 Tim brings to Lineage over 20 years of experience in the consumer-packaged goods, food service, fresh produce, beverage and retail industries, holding management positions at Millard Refrigerated Services, CHEP and The Hershey Company.
 He holds a Bachelor’s degree from St. Lawrence University and a Master of Business Administration from Stetson University.

 Which of Lineage’s values is most meaningful to you, and why?

 Trust.
 Every day, Fortune 500 companies and family-owned businesses alike trust Lineage with their brand, their product and their promise to the end-consumer to provide safe, quality food.
 Trust is intrinsic to our role in the global food supply chain, and we take that responsibility seriously.

 Turning internally, establishing Trust amongst team members inspires a culture in which we can speak authentically and without fear of repercussion – in other words, our value of Trust lays the foundation for our value of Bold.
 Embodying our value of Bold pushes our team to challenge the status quo and skirt “group think,” and I believe we are a more creative, honest company because of it.

 Every day, [our customers] trust Lineage with their brand, their product and their promise to the end-consumer to provide safe, quality food.
 Trust is intrinsic to our role in the global food supply chain, and we take that responsibility seriously.

 If you were to deliver a message directly to our hourly warehouse team members, what would you say?